 GM: “Enough that the experience is long familiar to me, Miss Malveaux.
 Yet not so many that I no longer take pleasure from it.”

-“Perhaps, should your skills at velocitas continue grow, you may eventually experience the sensation of physical flight.
+“Perhaps, should your proficiency at velocitas continue to grow, you may eventually experience the sensation of physical flight.
 For all the pleasure you might derive from our present vista’s sights and sounds, they do not compare with the caress of wind against one’s corporeal body, nor the smell of alpine air to a corporeal nose.”

 Caroline: “I am gladdened to learn that there are some experiences even the weight of ages cannot rob of their splendor,” Caroline agrees.
 “And that may yet be eagerly anticipated.”

 It’s not something she’s given much thought to, in truth.
 Though she might enjoy her heightened senses and the almost otherworldly grace she’s enjoyed since her Embrace, she counts few of the powers of the Blood as among those to be used for entertainment.
 They’ve always been means to an end.